31 Oct The Paris City Guide

 WHERE TO STAY

 Located at Mairie de Montreuil, the place where the art of cinema started in the early twenties.
 At first, you may feel that you are miles away from the heart of Paris, but as shown above, the metro that is located almost next to the hotel, takes you to the city pretty fast.
 Hotel ibis Styles is the more playful & creative sister of the Ibis you may know.
 In particular, this hotel has recently been renovated and like all other ibis styles hotels, it took on the theme of the neighbourhood, in this case cinema.

 Given that ibis styles is for every budget, don’t expect anything too fancy.
 However, the beds are really comfortable and the shutters in the rooms make you sleep like a baby.
-All rooms are equipped with a flatscreen and designed to match the film theme of the hotel.
-The breakfast buffet is filled with French pastries, fresh orange juice, cheeses and baguettes.
-If you want, there is also a fresh authentic bakery across from the metro station that is wonderful.
+The breakfast buffet is filled with French pastries, fresh orange juice, cheeses and baguettes, but if you seek some really nice bread, there is also a fresh authentic bakery across from the metro station that is wonderful.